About

 Mission

-I help people and organisations move from surviving to thriving — what I call creative becoming, using art and creative strategy to build confidence, voice, and purpose.
+I help people and organisations move from surviving to thriving — what I call creative becoming, using art-led storytelling and structured creative strategy designed for cultural and organisational contexts.

 This mission is grounded in my Self-Soothing Creative Steps (SSCS™) Framework and Hydrate, Affirm, Adorn™ methodology: